relentiousdragon/banana-burner-plugins/DOCUMENTATION.md

 ## How It Works

 Plugins are just JavaScript files.
-You write one, upload it to the marketplace backend by sending it to one of the devs for review, and users can install it from the Market.
+You write one, publish it to the Market by sending it to one of the devs for review, and users can install it from the Market.
 When installed, the script gets downloaded and cached in their browser. it runs on every page load.

 You get a `BananaAPI` object that lets you tap into stuff like user data, server list, dashboard, storage, toasts, modals, events.

 **Important**: Plugins run in the same page context as the main script.
 Theres no iframe sandbox or anything like that.
 So dont be dumb with it, if you break something, it breaks for the user.
-Be responsible.

 ---